ooosaretin/google-search-cypress/README.md

 6. [Test Recording](#test-recording)

 ## Overview
 This project demonstrates how to use [Cypress](https://www.cypress.io/) to perform automated end-to-end testing for Google Search.
 The test includes search functionality validation and checks the presence of elements on the search results page.
-Additionally, the test includes video and screenshot captures to visualize the test execution.
+Additionally, the test includes video capture to visualize the test execution.

 ## Features
 - Automated testing using Cypress.